CodedbyChino/Text-to-Speech-Converter-/README.md

 **Solution:** Ensured that all required parameters were correctly provided to the Lambda function.

+# Contributing Guidelines

+Thank you for considering contributing to the Text-to-Speech Converter project!
+Contributions from developers like you help improve and grow the project.
+Below are some guidelines to help you get started:

+## Bug Reports

+If you encounter any bugs or unexpected behavior while using the Text-to-Speech Converter, please submit a detailed bug report.
+Include information such as:

+- Description of the issue
+- Steps to reproduce the issue
+- Expected behavior
+- Actual behavior
+- Any error messages or screenshots

+You can submit bug reports by [opening an issue](link-to-issues) in the GitHub repository.

+## Feature Requests

+If you have ideas for new features or improvements to the Text-to-Speech Converter, we'd love to hear from you!
+Please submit a feature request with the following details:

+- Description of the feature or enhancement
+- Justification for the feature (optional)
+- Any relevant use cases or examples

+You can submit feature requests by [opening an issue](link-to-issues) in the GitHub repository.

+## Pull Requests

+We welcome contributions in the form of pull requests (PRs) to improve the Text-to-Speech Converter.
+Before submitting a PR, please ensure the following:

+- Fork the repository and create a new branch for your changes.
+- Write clear and concise commit messages.
+- Test your changes thoroughly to ensure they work as expected.
+- Include documentation updates if necessary.
+- Follow the [code style guidelines](link-to-code-style) of the project.

+Once your changes are ready, submit a pull request against the `main` branch of the repository.
+We'll review your changes and merge them if they align with the project goals and standards.

+## Code Style Guidelines

+To maintain consistency and readability in the codebase, we follow certain code style guidelines.
+Please refer to the [Code Style Guidelines](link-to-code-style) document for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.